zbengt/zbengt.github.io/_posts/2021-05-19-manual_modules.md

 As an important note, each cluster and accompanying heatmap is labeled with a two- or three-letter string.
 These correspond to the subjective levels of expression present.
 A module that goes low expression on Day 0 -> high expression on Day 2 -> medium expression on Day 17 will be labeled cluster_LHM.txt and cluster_LHM_heatmap.png.
 Elevated-temperature crab only have 2 timepoints, and therefore only 2 clusters (LH and HL).

+[NOTE: These labels were later changed to only describe overall expression patterns - see next blog post for details]

 I ran the full script for hemat_transcriptomev1.6 and cbai_transcriptomev4.0.
 Output from my manual clustering is available [here](https://github.com/afcoyle/hemat_bairdi_transcriptome/tree/main/output/manual_clustering), with each transcriptome in a separate directory, and then each crab in a separate sub-directory.
 However, when I try this with cbai_transcriptomev2.0, Rstudio just refuses to run it - not enough memory on my local machine.

 To solve this, it's back to RStudio on Mox.
 But first, I need to figure out how to install the `pheatmap` package - shouldn't be too tricky for, say, Sam, but I did spend a few hours today trying and failing to figure it out.
 Hopefully I can get some help and keep moving along!